fergian94/robot-state-machines/README.md

 # state_machines
-A collection of event-based state machines for robotic applications development
+A collection of event-based state machines for robotic applications development.

+## Dependencies
+- tinyfsm